-- 1. Improve predictive models and risk assessment methods to lead future actions for current post-earthquake reconstruction, to mitigate effects of future events and to enhance preparedness to natural hazards. - 2.
-Increasing the knowledge on the geological-structural setting of the "Camerino hill" and the geomorphological processes determining the hydrogeological hazard. - 3.
-Increasing the knowledge of historical buildings vulnerability with reference to construction materials and techniques. - 4.
-Monitoring of cultural heritage with a significant value in order to provide alerts and real-time information about damage due to natural hazards and degradation due to environmental conditions. - 5.
-Guidelines for the managing and securing of artefacts and artworks after seismic events.
+- 1. To improve predictive models and risk assessment methods to lead future actions for current post-earthquake reconstruction, in order to mitigate effects of future events and to enhance preparedness to natural hazards. - 2.
+To increase knowledge on the geological-structural setting of the "Camerino hill" and the geomorphological processes determining the hydrogeological hazard. - 3.
+To increase the knowledge of historic buildings' vulnerability with reference to construction materials and techniques. - 4.
+To monitor significant cultural heritage sites in order to provide alerts and real-time information about damage due to natural hazards and degradation due to environmental conditions.

+To develop guidelines for the managing and securing of artefacts and artworks after seismic events.